f1se4/portfolio/md/gompertz/gompertz.md

 ![fullserie](/static/notebooks/gompertz/images/fullserie.png)

-We are going to take a look hoow it's distributed our tickets.
+We are going to take a look how it's distributed our tickets.

 ```python
 df['quantity'].describe()